• Home

 About the author

 Joann Renee Boswell (she/her) is a skeptical mystic who lives in the Pacific Northwest with her husband and three kids.
 Jo’s most recent book, Meta-Verse (Fernwood Press, 2023), is a coloring, pick-your-own poem space-time romp.
 Jo loves cloudy days filled with coffee, contradictions, dystopian fiction, justice, handholding, forest bathing, and hope.
-Her superpower might be whimsy. joannrenee.com.
+Her superpower might be whimsy.
+Learn more and reach out at joannrenee.com.

 Laura Boatner